 How to Remove Grass Stains From Shoes

-For shoes, removing a grass stain requires some manual effort in order to effectively eliminate the visible green stain.
+Trying to remove grass stains from shoes requires some manual effort in order to effectively eliminate the visible green stain.

 - Get a toothbrush or other small brush and some vinegar.